kshpin/mongo-olap/README.md

   ]
 }
 ```
+Refer to https://olap.com/learn-bi-olap/olap-bi-definitions/ for term definitions (in particular, dimensions and measures).

 ## API
+// TODO give more examples of embedding

 Embedding this module into your own project can be done by excluding `OLAPService.js`, and simply calling the public methods of `OLAP`.
 ```javascript
 let olap = new OLAP(mongoClient, db, "olap_state", "olap_config");